pemo11/poshguibook/winforms.md

 ### Placing a control in a container

 A control is always placed inside a container.
 A container is either the *Form* or a container control like a *GroupBox*.
 Each control has a *Location* property that expects a *Point* object.
+The upper left corner has the location 0/0.

+**example:**

+The following example places three button in a horizontal line.

 ### Setting the size of a control